-Many executive job seekers have a “build it and forget it” mindset when it comes to their LinkedIn profiles.
+Many executive job seekers have a “build it and forget it” mindset when it comes to their LinkedIn profile.

-Once they’ve written a bit of content in the Summary section, and popped in their various job titles in the Experience section, they think they’ve done enough.
+Once they’ve written a bit of content in the About section, and popped in their various job titles in the Experience section, they think they’ve done enough.

-Then, their profiles sit dormant for months . . . or even years.
+Then, their profile sits dormant for months . . . or even years.

-Then, they suddenly need those profiles to support their candidacy in a job search.
+They suddenly need that profile to support their candidacy in a job search.

-So, they scramble to get their LinkedIn profiles up to snuff.
+So, they scramble to get their LinkedIn profile up to snuff.

 If you’ve looked closely at how much content you can put in your profile, you know what a daunting task it will be to populate all the relevant sections.
 But that’s exactly what you need to do.

-In case you weren’t aware, a fully fleshed out profile, with plenty of content, will maximize your visibility to executive recruiters and hiring professionals at your target companies.
+In case you weren’t aware, a fully fleshed out profile, with plenty of content, will maximize your visibility.
+You’ll be more findable to executive recruiters, hiring professionals at your target companies, and anyone else who is looking for candidates like you.

 Make a habit of revisiting your LinkedIn profile a few times a year, and dusting off and refreshing things with these 3 tasks: